mnguyen0226/coding-interview/src/practices/c/README.md

 }
 ```

-# 2. Solutions to Data-Type Challenge
+# 2. Solutions for Data-Type Challenges
 ### Challenge 1:
 Write a C program to take an int, a float, and a char input from user and print them on the screen.